rochelle-rossman/INDIVIDUAL-PROJECT-sorting-hat/README.md

 You are in charge of bringing the Hogwarts sorting hat to life!

 This is what the finished app should have:
 - To start off with, you will use a [bootstrap card](https://getbootstrap.com/docs/5.0/components/card/#header-and-footer) to have your sorting hat introduce itself and start the sorting process (by clicking on a button).
-The form should not be on the DOM until the button click happens.
+The form should not be on the DOM until the button click happens.✅

 - A [bootstrap form](https://getbootstrap.com/docs/5.0/forms/overview/) will then appear to fill in the student's name and a button to sort.
-This should then assign the student to a random house (Gryffindor, Hufflepuff, Ravenclaw, or Slytherin).
+This should then assign the student to a random house (Gryffindor, Hufflepuff, Ravenclaw, or Slytherin). ✅

-- On sorting a student, the form should clear and a [bootstrap card](https://getbootstrap.com/docs/5.0/components/card/) with the student's name and a random house assignment should print below the form.
+- On sorting a student, the form should clear and a [bootstrap card](https://getbootstrap.com/docs/5.0/components/card/) with the student's name and a random house assignment should print below the form. ✅

-- You should also be able to expel a student after they have been sorted, which should remove their card from the student array and move them to Moldy Voldy's Army.
+- You should also be able to expel a student after they have been sorted, which should remove their card from the student array and move them to Moldy Voldy's Army.✅

 In the end, your app will look something like: